rsoesemann/codeclimate-apexmetrics/README.md

 If you [connect your Github repositories to Code Climate](https://docs.codeclimate.com/docs/importing-repositories) and enable the Engine [static code analysis](http://stackoverflow.com/questions/49716/what-is-static-code-analysis) is performed on every commit or pull request.
 The resulting continuous metrics will tell you where code improved or degraded over time and which [hot spots need refactoring](http://blog.xebia.com/static-code-analysis-is-just-tip-of-the-iceberg/).

-The engine and [all of](https://github.com/forcedotcom/idecore/tree/b5bf3a1cb6e8d94aaac10f375c771ec8eab821ba/com.salesforce.ide.apex.core/lib) [its "ingredients"](https://github.com/Up2Go/pmd) are open-source so everybody in the community can contribute improvements.
-The engine was built by a few engineers at [Up2Go](https://github.com/Up2Go) (including [great](https://github.com/Up2Go/pmd/pull/7) [support](https://github.com/forcedotcom/idecore/issues/167) [by others](https://github.com/sivakumar-kailasam/codeclimate-pmd)) who struggled with enforcing Clean Code into their daily work given [the lack of metrics tools in the Salesforce.com ecosystem](http://salesforce.stackexchange.com/questions/1697/apex-static-code-analysis).
+The engine and [all of](https://github.com/forcedotcom/idecore/tree/b5bf3a1cb6e8d94aaac10f375c771ec8eab821ba/com.salesforce.ide.apex.core/lib) [its "ingredients"](https://github.com/Up2Go/pmd) are open-source so everybody in the community can contribute.
+The engine was built by a software engineers at [Up2Go](https://github.com/Up2Go) who struggled with enforcing Clean Code into their daily work given [the lack of metrics tools in the Salesforce.com ecosystem](http://salesforce.stackexchange.com/questions/1697/apex-static-code-analysis).
+Not to forget the [awesome support](https://github.com/adangel) [by](https://github.com/forcedotcom/idecore/issues/167) [many](https://github.com/mrb) [others](https://github.com/sivakumar-kailasam).

 ### Enable and configure the Engine